mavera12/EHR/Generic-Module-Framework:-States.md

 | `high` | `numeric` | The greatest (inclusive) number of `unit`. |
 | `unit` | `string` | The unit of time, e.g. `"days"`.
 Must be a valid [unit of time](https://github.com/synthetichealth/synthea/wiki/Generic-Module-Framework%3A-Basics#units).|

-The exact value for the delay will be chosen randomly from this range.
+The exact delay will be chosen randomly from the specified range as a real number, using a uniform distribution.
+For example, if the unit of time selected is `years`, Synthea will _not_ produce delays in year increments; instead, it will select a random date/time within the specified range, regardless of the units in which the range is specified.

 ### Examples